“The wolf also shall dwell with the lamb, and the leopard shall lie down with the kid,

 – Social alarm systems.

-We refer IEC public commenting opportunities to the IEEE Education & Healthcare Facilities Committee but keep track of them on the provisional workspace linked below:
+We refer IEC calls for public consultation to the IEEE Education & Healthcare Facilities Committee but keep track of them on the provisional workspace linked below:

 Category: Electrical, Telecommunication, Risk Management, Fire Protection, International